Hornady SST Muzzleloader Bullets Review: Excellent Bullet – But Not for Hunting?

 Are Hornady SST Muzzleloader Bullets Worth Buying?

-Yes, Hornady SST muzzleloader bullets are worth buying to increase your effective range.
-They are very accurate bullets, but they've had problems with poor expansion in the past, which sometimes makes them less than ideal for hunting.
+Yes.
+Hornady SST muzzleloader bullets are worth buying if you want to increase your effective range.
+They are very accurate bullets, but they've had problems with poor expansion in the past which sometimes makes them less than ideal for hunting.

 The range of a Hornady SST muzzleloader bullet is about 200 yards, depending on the shooter.